-ALTON/GODFREY ROTARY CLUB HONORS MAY STUDENTS OF THE MONTH
+Alton/Godfrey Rotary Club honors May Students of the Month

-TAYLOR GIBBS and ELIZABETH RAGLAN of Alton High School, were honored as Students of the Month for May by the Alton/Godfrey Rotary Club at the Club’s regular meeting at the Banquet Center on May 9th.
+Natalie Long and Olivia Farmer of Alton High School were honored by the Alton/Godfrey Club as Students of the Month for May at the Club’s regular meeting at the Banquet Center on May 4th.

 Get The Latest News!